404GoatFound/STIG-GOAT/README.md

 - **Do NOT hardcode passwords or sensitive credentials in scripts.**
   Always use secure credential management (environment variables, vaults, etc).
 - This script performs destructive file operations (`Remove-Item -Recurse -Force`).
-  **Test in a non-production environment first.**
-- Scheduled tasks may be created with admin privileges.
-  Know what you’re doing.
-- No warranty, no support.
-  Use at your own risk.

 ---

 ## Prerequisites